It’s Sunday Shot 2

 The BigBug Spot Theory

-Usually, when I write a certain type of code, I know that at least one bug is going to happen.
+Usually, when I write a certain (hard) type of code, I know that at least one bug is going to happen.
 Bugs are not everywhere.
 They usually happen in places that are easy to predict.
 The toughest BigBugs happen because of the foundation of your app.
 Not your new variables.
 Those are easy to spot.
 BigBug means that you screwed something up a long time ago and covered it with more data.
 So now it’s harder to find.
-That’s why you should test the most buggy things when they are small.
+That’s why you should test the most buggy things when they remain afloat.

 For example, if you create simple MVP project, it’s really easy to screw it up without realizing it.
 When you add more things to the base pattern without testing it, BigBug is getting better camouflage.
 Fragments are also huge bug spots.
 It would be a lot easier if you tested them at the beginning.

 I’m not the best Android Developer.
 I’m pretty new to testing but I’m here to point great things that I learned.
 And it’s Sunday Shot, not Sunday Long.
 But if you want to get into testing, I recommend you to learn JUnit usage on a new, simple project.
+They say that tests are also great documentation of your app.

 Then you can try Mockito.
 It automates a lot of testing for you.
 But it’s better to test first manually without using it.
 So you can understand how exactly Mockito works.
-It acts like another language so it’s definitely necessary to read documentation or full tutorial.
+It acts as another language so it’s definitely necessary to read it’s documentation or full tutorial.
 For example, it dynamically creates classes on a runtime.

 But it’s not so tough!
 Look, even I did it: MVPLearn.
 Thanks for reading!